DataDog/dd-opentracing-cpp/doc/configuration.md

 Operation name is often fixed for a given service, e.g. the "nginx" service entry spans might always have operation name "handle.request".

-Operation name is not to be confused with "resource," also known as endpoint, which is a trace tag.
+Operation name is not to be confused with a span's associated resource, also known as endpoint.
 Resource (endpoint) contains information about the particular request, whereas operation name is more like a subcategory of the service name.